onegreyonewhite/package_installer/README.md

 package_installer
 =========

 This Ansible role for manage system packages.
+Just update and install functions.

 Requirements
 ------------